Dovemaker/Dovemaker/README.md

 - 👋 Hi, I’m @Dovemaker
 - 👀 I’m interested in gaining more experience while i journey
-- 🌱 I’m currently learning C program
+- 🌱 I’m a core protocol developer
 - 💞️ I’m looking to collaborate on any interesting work i needed to know
 - 📫 You can reach me on here